gps-dps/Avengers/README.md

 - Go to developer mode
 - Click on `Load Unpacked` which you can see in the top left side.
 - Select the path where you cloned/downloaded this project.
+- Switch ON the plugin ONLY while surfing through any social media (Can see a avenger icon on top right)
+-

+-Simple plugin
+-You Can modify it in your own way to avoid any stupid topics like politics or anything else